oVirt/ovirt-site/source/feature/migration-enhancements.html.md

     -   min_downtime = max_downtime / steps
     -   base = (max_downtime- min_downtime) \*\* (1 / (steps - 1))
     -   current_downtime = min_downtime + base \*\* current_step

-The current_step is in range from 1 to steps -1.
-So the
+    -   The current_step is in range from 1 to (steps -1).
+So the smallest downtime is max_downtime/steps and the biggest is max_downtime.
+The problem is that this algorithm does not take into account if the remaining memory can be migrated given the current bandwidth in the time of current_downtime.
+So the change will be to:
+        -   If the migration progresses, leave the downtime as is

 ## UI Changes